-As a new public body with a lead role in the heritage sector, we are eager to hear your views and learn from them.
+As a public body with a lead role in the heritage sector, we are eager to hear your views and learn from them.
 We are always keen to work in active partnerships with others within the sector, to build constructive open relationships and to encourage mutual peer review of areas of our work and interests that overlap or possibly even potentially conflict with others.
 In particular, we are aware that any potential future acquisitions will always need to be considered carefully on a case-by-case basis to ensure the best possible public benefit.
 We will seek to consult both locally and nationally where interests overlap and will expect others to do likewise.
-We would always prefer consultations than confrontation.
+We welcome collaboration and seek to avoid competition.

-If you have any comments on this document, please send them to collections@hes.scot
+If you have any comments on this document, please send them to collections@hes.scot.